 Efficient cold chain logistics – from cold storage to refrigerated transport: the driving forces behind global growth – Image: Xpert.Digital

-🏭❄️🚚 Cold chain logistics: cold for the future
+🏭❄️🚚 Cold chain logistics: Cooling for the future

-❄️❄️ Cold chain logistics, also known as cold chain logistics, plays an essential role in the modern economy, especially in the food and pharmaceutical industries.
-Market shares within this industry can be divided into two main categories: cold storage and refrigerated transport.
-Currently, about 62% is accounted for by cold storage and 38% by refrigerated transport.
-Why this distribution is like this and how it might develop in the future is influenced by various factors.
+Cold chain logistics plays an essential role in the modern economy, particularly in the food and pharmaceutical industries.
+Market shares within this sector can be divided into two main categories: refrigerated storage and refrigerated transport.
+Currently, refrigerated storage accounts for approximately 62% and refrigerated transport for 38%.
+Several factors influence this distribution and how it might develop in the future.

 💼 Current market structure and its reasons